-504 vs. IEP: What’s the difference?
+504 vs. IEP: What is the Difference?

 Guest Post from Heather Wright, IEP Coach and Advocate

-I'm Heather, an IEP coach and certified special ed teacher, and I get a lot of questions from parents about 504 plans vs IEPs.
-I get it - the differences can be super confusing!
-Let me break it down for you…
+I'm Heather, a special education advocate and certified special ed teacher.
+I get a lot of questions, from parents, about the differences between 504 plans and IEPs.
+The differences can be super confusing!

 504 Plans: